How to become a world-class designer?

 A VIRTUAL REALITY DESIGNER works exclusively to develop solutions in the virtual and augmented realities domain.
 This includes designing virtual sales environment, developing virtual assistants, creating virtual services in medicine, banking, and insurance sectors, as well as the interfaces for accessing these virtual services and products.

 A UX DESIGNER makes the experience of the product or service as pleasant and satisfying as possible.
-They utilize a wide range of methodologies and tools to model the expectations and behaviours of users and offer design solutions.
+They utilize a wide range of methodologies and tools to model the expectations and behaviors of users and offer design solutions.

 A SERVICE DESIGNER takes into account user-paths to design solutions that facilitate access to a service.
 To do this, they analyse the different points of contact between the user-path and the service for the optimization of use.